Equation of state for hyperonic neutron-star matter in SU(3) flavor symmetry: Lagrangian density in SU(3) flavor symmetry

 \section{Lagrangian density in SU(3) flavor symmetry}

 We extend the standard Lagrangian density in the RMF approximation to include not only the $\sigma$, $\omega^{\mu}$, $\bm{\delta}$, and $\bm{\rho}^{\mu}$ mesons but also the strange mesons, namely the isoscalar, Lorentz-scalar ($\sigma^{\ast}$) and Lorentz-vector ($\phi^{\mu}$) mesons.
-Since charge neutrality and $\beta$ equilibrium conditions are imposed in neutron-star matter, leptons must also be introduced.
+Since charge neutrality and $\beta$ equilibrium conditions are imposed in neutron-star matter, leptons are also included in the system.
 The total Lagrangian density is, thus, chosen to be~\citep{Miyatsu:2013yta,Choi:2020eun,Miyatsu:2023lki,Miyatsu:2024ioc}

-where $\psi_{B}$ and $\psi_{\ell}$ denote baryon ($B$) and lepton ($\ell$) fields, respectively, and the sum runs $B\in\{N,\,\Lambda,\,\Sigma,\,\Xi\}$~\footnote{ The baryon fields are expressed as \\ $ \psi_{N} =
+where $\psi_{B}$ and $\psi_{\ell}$ denote baryon ($B$) and lepton ($\ell$) fields, respectively, and the sum runs $B\in\{N,\,\Lambda,\,\Sigma,\,\Xi\}$~\footnote{ The baryon fields are expressed as $ \psi_{N} =

 $, $ \psi_{\Lambda} =

 $, $ \psi_{\Sigma} =

 $, and $ \psi_{\Xi} =